The Top 3 Danby Portable Air Conditioner Reviews

 How Big and Heavy Is The Unit?

-In terms of size, the unit is the largest of the Danby units I’ve reviewed measuring in at 16 inches wide, 29.4 inches high and 17.6 deep.
+In terms of size, this unit is the largest of the Danby units I’ve reviewed measuring in at 16 inches wide, 29.4 inches high and 17.6 deep.
 It’s also the heaviest at just under 80lbs (36kg).
-This is not the largest or the heaviest of the 14,000 BTU units out there but will take up a fair amount of space.
+This is not the largest or the heaviest of the 14,000 BTU units out there, but it will take up a fair amount of space.
 That said, you will be using the unit in larger rooms so space will be proportional.

 What Does A Heat Pump Do?